Schedule of Events + Openings

 Smart Museum of Art, The University of Chicago

 End your evening at the Smart Museum of Art to celebrate the opening of Samson Young: Silver Moon or Golden Star, Which Will You Buy Of Me?
-In his first U.S. museum exhibition, Samson Young premieres a trilogy of animated music videos that explore varying concepts of social progress and utopia.
-Loosely taking the idealism displayed at the 1933 World’s Fair in Chicago as a point of departure, this multimedia exhibition asks how do people adapt to societal changes that they have little control over.
+In his first solo museum exhibition in the United States, Young premieres a trilogy of animated music videos that explore varying concepts of social progress and utopia.
+Loosely taking the idealism displayed at the 1933 World’s Fair in Chicago as a point of departure, this multimedia exhibition addresses how people adapt to societal changes that they have little control over.